Sidz204/carnd-term1-project2-traffic_sign_classifier-/writeup_template.md

 | Slippery Road			| Slippery Road      							|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of ...
+The model was able to correctly guess 8 of the 10 traffic signs, which gives an accuracy of 80%.

-#### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
-Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)
+#### 3. Top 5 softmax probabilities for each image along with the sign type of each probability.

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+The code for the Top 5 softmax probabilities for each image is there in the Ipython notebook.

 For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
 The top five soft max probabilities were